awsdocs/amazon-chime-user-guide/doc_source/chime-using-assistant.md

 # Using the Amazon Chime Assistant<a name="chime-using-assistant"></a>

-The Amazon Chime Assistant is a self\-service tool that you can use to get attachments or submit a request to delete your account\.
+The Amazon Chime Assistant is a self\-service tool that you can use to get any files attached to chat messages or submit a request to delete your account\.

 You must meet the following requirements to use the tool:
-+ You're a registered user of Amazon Chime\.
++ You have an Amazon Chime account\.
-+ You're using an Amazon Chime client\.
++ You use one of the Amazon Chime clients, desktop or mobile\.
-+ You aren't a managed user who is associated with an Amazon Chime account\. \(That is, you didn't accept an invitation to a Team account, and you weren't added to an Enterprise account\)\.
++ You don't belong to a Team or Enterprise account, meaning an administrator didn't invite you to join Amazon Chime\.

 **Topics**
 + [Setting up the Amazon Chime Assistant](setup-assistant.md)